ark::strings

 Joins the given array of strings into a single string, separated by the specified delimiter.

-Joints the given array into a single string, separated by the specified delimiter.
+Joins the given iterable type into a single string, separated by the specified delimiter.
 Converts the type into a string by using std::to_string.

 Declared in “ark/strings/range.hh”: